mayanring/rails-dev-setup-guide/README.md

-# Doing It Right
+# Mac Setup for Rails Development: Doing it Right

 This is an opinionated guide to getting a Rails dev environment setup quickly on a Mac.
 This is written assuming you have Lion (10.7+) or later as your operating system.
 If you have the choice, always choose a Mac for your dev environment.
 It's just easier.
 Linux is okay too.

-I'm writing this guide to help new developers setup a clean system.
+I'm writing this guide to help new-ish developers setup a clean system.
 If you already have some of this software installed, you'll have to adjust accordingly.
 If you use RVM or MacPorts, you'll need to fully uninstall those before continuing as they're incompatible with rbenv and HomeBrew, which are my preferred tools.

 This guide assumes that you're using bash shell, which is the default shell for the OS X Terminal.app.
 I also assume that you use .bash_profile to setup PATH and other environment variables.
 If you use a different bash config file, be sure to substitute it where appropriate below.